Phala-Network/phala-blockchain/README.md

 ![Rust](https://github.com/Phala-Network/phala-blockchain/workflows/Build/badge.svg)

-Phala Network is a blockchain-based confidential computing cloud.
+Phala Network is a decentralized offchain computing protocol aiming to build the Web3 Cloud.
 This repo includes:

-- `node/`: the main blockchain built on Substrate
+- `node/`: the main development blockchain built on Substrate
 - `standalone/pherry/`: the message relayer to connect the blockchain and pRuntime
 - `standalone/pruntime/`: the contract execution kernel running inside TEE enclave